burnbrian/learn_rust/assignment_05/README.md

 Prompt a user for a number of seconds.
 Convert the number of seconds to hours, minutes, and remaining seconds.
 Print to standard output.

 # Hints
-1. Checkout [this stub on StackOverflow](https://stackoverflow.com/questions/25696992/converting-seconds-to-hours-and-minutes-and-seconds) that details some problems you may run into, e.g. divide by zero errors if you misunderstand the modulo operator.
+1. Checkout [this stub on StackOverflow](https://stackoverflow.com/questions/25696992/converting-seconds-to-hours-and-minutes-and-seconds) that details some problems you may run into, e.g. divide by zero errors if you misunderstand the modulo operator

 # Example Output
 ```terminal_session